 Only EHC compressed packets and standalone packets types are mentioned in this section while also uncompressed packets can be generated by EHC.
 We suggest a clarification as below.

--------------------------------------------------

 5.X.4 Header compression using EHC

 If EHC is configured, the EHC protocol generates two types of output packets:

-- EHC compressed packets, each associated with one PDCP SDU;
+- EHC data packets, each associated with one PDCP SDU;

 - standalone packets not associated with a PDCP SDU, i.e. interspersed EHC feedback.